IBM/model-evaluation-workbench/README.md

 ## Pre-requisites
 * Clone the GIT repository
+*

-Two ways:
+Two ways to Deploy:
 * Deploy to IBM cloud using "Deploy to Cloud" Button
 * Manual deploy to IBM Cloud
-   * Clone the repo,
+   * Clone the repository
-   * follow the doc(war file, IBM bluemix)
+   * Follow the below steps to generate war file and deploy in IBM bluemix

 Follow these steps to setup and run this developer pattern.
 The steps are described in detail below.